mystsoftware/myst-help-center/platform-configuration/add-compute-nodes/provisioning-oracle-order-and-service-management-12c.md

-## Provisioning Oracle Order and Service Management 12c
+## Provisioning Oracle Order and Service Management 7.5.3

+### Preparing database privileges

+In order to provision Oracle Order and Service Management \(OSM\) 7.5.3 successfully, the database used by the environment must be prepared by executing the following SQL for the sys user:

+`grant create any context to sys with admin option;`

+### Defining required properties

-In order to provision Oracle Order and Service Management \(OSM\) 12c successfully with MyST Studio, a number of properties must be defined for the OSM product in your configuration model.
+In order to provision Oracle Order and Service Management \(OSM\) 7.5.3 successfully with MyST Studio, a number of properties must be defined for the OSM product in your configuration model.

 To define the required properties: